ropensci/rperseus/README.md

   get_perseus_text()
 ```

-You can request the English translation by filtering the English translation:
+You can also request an English translation for some texts:

 ``` r
 aeneid_english <- perseus_catalog %>%